janka000/rampart/README.md

 Furthermore, the small size of many pathogens mean that insightful sequence data is obtained in a matter of minutes.
 RAMPART run concurrently with MinION sequencing of such pathogens.
 It provides a real-time overview of genome coverage and reference matching for each barcode.

-This version of RAMPART is designed for ... <!-- #todo -->

 ## Documentation